 9. Exclusively Pumping Breast Milk by Stephanie Casemore

 An alternative to formula exists!
-Sometimes breastfeeding doesn’t work out, from situations like a premature or an ill baby that can delay breastfeeding to choosing not to breastfeed.
-Exclusively pumping breast milk- using a breast pump to initiate and maintain lactation- is viable and can be done long-term.
-Exclusively Pumping Breast Milk offers women the knowledge, advice, and support necessary to initiate and maintain their milk supply with a breast pump.
+Sometimes breastfeeding doesn’t work out, due to situations like a premature or an ill baby, which can delay breastfeeding, or choosing not to breastfeed.
+Exclusively pumping breast milk using a breast pump to initiate and maintain lactation is viable and can be done long-term.
+Exclusively Pumping Breast Milk provides women with the knowledge, advice, and support needed to initiate and maintain their milk supply using a breast pump.

 10. Latch: A Handbook for Breastfeeding with Confidence at Every Stage by Robin Kaplan